Coasters-Crafters/php-router/README.md

 - PHP 7.4
 - Database

-**Installing the rooter.**
+**Installing the router.**

 _Uploading_
-> To install the rooter you need to upload all of the files to a public html folder and install the <i>websites.sql</i> to a MYSQL database.
+> To install the router you need to upload all of the files to a public html folder and install the <i>websites.sql</i> to a MYSQL database.

 _Setting up Database._
 > go to */_inc/config.inc.php* and update the IP, username, password & database accordingly.